 In most cases, a decision on the outcome of an expedited grievance is reached within twenty-four (24) hours of the date the grievance was filed.
-Enrollees are advised orally of the resolution within the twenty-four (24) hours, followed by a written notification of resolution.
+Enrollees are advised orally of the resolution within the twenty-four (24) hours, followed by a written notification of resolution within two (2) calendar days of the oral notification.
 The Notice of Resolution includes the decision reached, the reasons for the decision, and the telephone number and address where the enrollee can speak with someone regarding the decision.